mgatelabs/LimitedMediaServer/raspberry.md

 ### 10. Monitor / TV

 This is only needed for the initial setup and after that everything will be done via remote connections.

+## Instructions

+### 00. Purchase

+1. Raspberry PI 5 (4 or 8 GIG, but more ram better)
+2. Case
+3. NVMe HAT (Some cases come with these)
+4. NVMe Drive (Not SATA)
+5. Power Supply
+6. External Hard Drive (Large)
+7. Micro HDMI Cable
+8. Noobs SD Card (Optional, you can burn your own)

+Also have a:
+1. Keyboard
+2. Mouse
+3. Monitor with HDMI input
+4. Ethernet Cable (Optional)

+### 01. Assembly

+Put your Raspberry PI + NVMe Hat + NVMe Drive + Case together.

+### 02. Attach

+1. Insert Noobs SD Card
+2. External Drive
+3. Mouse
+4. Keyboard
+5. Monitor (Via Micro HDMI Cable)
+6. Ethernet Cable (If available)
+7. Power Cord

+### 03. Power Up

+If everything is plugged in right, the PI device will startup once you attach the power cord and the screen should show something.

+#### Run through the NOOBS installation wizard.

+1. *Welcome Screen*
+*.
+Hit *Next*
+2. *Set Country*
+* Choose your Country, Language and Timezone
+* Hit *Next*
+3. *Create User*
+* This user account is just for setup, keep it simple:
+* username: admin
+* password: admin
+* Hit *Next*
+4. *Select WiFi Network*
+* I'm just going to *Skip* this step and use a wired connection
+5. *Choose Browser*
+* This step isn't critical, you can just hit *Next*
+6. *Update Software*
+* It never hurts to have up to date software, so just hit *Next*
+7. Wait for Updates to Finish
+8. System is up to date Popup
+* Hit "OK"
+9. *Setup Complete*
+* This phase is done, hit "Restart"